quandyfactory/PyHtmlEdit/README.txt

   * Changes:

     * Added Tools function to convert markdown syntax into HTML.
-It cleverly checks for python-markdown, and if it doesn't find it, checks for markdown2.
-If it can't find either, it simply disables the function.
+See note, below, for details.

   * Version: 0.2